Languages of Texas: Native American languages

-European Languages
+European languages

 Spanish was the first European language to be used in Texas, especially during the years when Texas was a province of Mexico and Spanish was the official language.
 Other early immigrants arriving directly from Europe such as Germans, Poles, Czechs, and Sorbs (also called Wends) also brought their own languages, sometimes establishing separate towns where their native tongues became the dominant language.
 Texas German and Texas Silesian are varieties of German and Silesian, a language closely related to Polish, that are indigenous to Texas.
 Today the dominant language in Texas, as in most states of the United States, is English.

+Creole languages

+There once were speakers of Louisiana Creole in the area around Beaumont, Houston, Port Arthur, and Galveston, but it is unclear whether there are still any speakers in Texas.

+Afro-Seminole Creole, a dialect of Gullah spoken by Black Seminoles, was spoken in Brackettville as recently as the 1970s, but all speakers at that time were elderly and it is not known whether any speakers survive.

 Texan English

 Contrary to popular belief, there is no exclusive Texan dialect of American English.
 However, some linguists contest that there is a unique subset of Southern English spoken in Texas.
 According to the Phonological Atlas of the University of Pennsylvania virtually all native Texans speak Southern American English, while other studies claim that Texas is home to several dialects of American English.
-All of East Texas and usually most of central and north Texas are classified as speaking the Southern dialect, which is the same dialect being spoken in north Louisiana, Tennessee, Mississippi, and northern Alabama.
+All of East Texas and usually most of central and north Texas are classified as speaking the Southern dialect, which is the same dialect being spoken in north Louisiana, Tennessee, Kentucky, Mississippi, and northern Alabama.
 Usually it is portions of far West Texas and lower South Texas that are classified as speaking a Western or Southwestern dialect.
 According to the University of Tampere atlas, the same Southwestern dialect is spoken in South and West Texas and southern California, extreme southern Nevada, Arizona and New Mexico.
 The Gulf Southern dialect is spoken in most of Central, East, and North Texas with the Texas Panhandle speaking the Midland South dialect, which is shared by those who live in Kansas, Missouri, and Southern Nebraska.